dgrace6/3D-Printing-Cura-Profiles/README.md

 If there is a , before a number i.e. ,8mm nozzle, that means .8mm for file reading reasons.
 If there are no numbers in the name of a profile file, the default is for .4mm nozzle, which most printers will have on it already.

+You will also need the latest version of Cura.
+At this time it will be 4.13.1 and above to use these profiles.

 Feel free to add any profiles by submitting a pull request!